yetanotherco/aligned_layer/docs/1_introduction/2_use_cases.md

 - **Verification Layer** for per-inference confirmations and low cost at scale.
 - **Aggregation Service** for periodic, L1-final attestations (e.g., job batches, epoch summaries).

+{% hint style="success" %}
-_**Learn more:**_ See our [blog post](https://blog.alignedlayer.com/the-era-of-ai-needs-ethereum-and-zk/) that expands on why we believe ZK and Ethereum will play a major role in the future of AI.
+See our [blog post](https://blog.alignedlayer.com/the-era-of-ai-needs-ethereum-and-zk/) that expands on why we believe ZK and Ethereum will play a major role in the future of AI.
+{% endhint %}

 ## Identity & verifiable credentials